ChrisBlanks/Ballbot-Project/README.md

 # Ballbot-Project
-This project is an adaptation to the Ballbot project done by a few University of Adelaide students.
-This adaptation uses the arduino MEGA platform (instead of the Lego Mindstorms NXT brick), a motor shield from Adafruit,and the IMU sensor from Adafruit.
+This project is an adaptation of the Ballbot project done by a few University of Adelaide students.
+This adaptation uses the Arduino MEGA platform (instead of the Lego Mindstorms NXT brick), a motor shield from Adafruit,NXT motors/encoders, Lego Mindstorms structure pieces, and the IMU sensor from Adafruit.
 The other components (excluding a few circuits built for the project) are similar to the UA students' project.

 Part of the code comes from the control theory diagrams located in the